Published by Jeremy. Last Updated on February 9, 2023.

 Overall, we were fairly let down by Mineo's if only because with the great debate in the city between the two iconic Squirrel Hill pizza shops we'd thought they'd be much closer.
 But to be honest, this one is no contest.

 Mineo's has two locations in the city.
 The Squirrel Hill location is 2128 Murray Avenue.
 They have a second location in Mt.
-Lebanon at 713A Washington Road.
+Lebanon at 713A Washington Road and a third at 2684 Wildwood Road in Allison Park.

 Looking for more pizza in Pittsburgh?
 Click the previous link to read about some of our favorite spots!